Sporting Events

 Tempe has also become a hotbed for local craft breweries all located within a short distance from Tempe Diablo Stadium including:

-Pedal Haus Brewery – 730 S. Mill Ave., Tempe
+Pedal Haus Brewery: 730 S. Mill Ave., Tempe

-Huss Brewing Co. - 1520 W. Mineral Rd., Tempe
+Huss Brewing Co.: 1520 W. Mineral Road, Tempe

-The Shop Beer Co. – 922 West 1st St., Tempe
+The Shop Beer Co.: 922 W. 1st St., Tempe

-Four Peaks Brewing Company, 1340 E. 8th St., Tempe
+Four Peaks Brewing Company: 1340 E. 8th St., Tempe

 The Taste of Tops beer bar at 403 W. University Dr., an extension of its neighboring Tops Liquors retail store, presents a rotation of 31 top-shelf micro brewed, imported and locally brewed draft beers and hundreds of bottled beers.
 Arizona Brewery Tours offers “One Hop at a Time” guided and custom bus tours that travel from one microbrewery to the next.
 There are public and private tour (check for rates) options on comfortable shuttle buses making stops at local tap rooms and breweries.

-In its third incarnation, the current Hohokam Stadium (1235 N. Center St.) originally opened in 1997 replacing its predecessor on the opposite corner of Brown and Center streets in Mesa.
+In its third incarnation, the current Hohokam Stadium originally opened in 1997 replacing its predecessor on the opposite corner of Brown and Center streets in Mesa.
 Hohokam underwent major renovations in 2015 when the Oakland A’s replaced the Chicago Cubs as spring tenants.
 The A’s and Cubs have occupied Hohokam ballparks old and new since 1977.
 A pair of large grass parking lots are accessible from Center Street and there is a smaller paved lot right in front of the ballpark.

 The best place to get autographs is at the end of the right field line where the visiting team’s players board the team bus after the game.
 The A’s players exit the ballpark from the team’s clubhouse on the concourse behind the first base grandstand.
 Prior to the game, the A’s players are easily accessible at the Lew Wolff Training Complex at nearby Fitch Park where the team conducts pre-game workouts and is the year-round home of the A’s minor league and player development operations.